-By contrast, 1965--1967 represents a new watershed in the German reception of Brazilian popular music, which also heralded a new approach to the bossa nova on Berendt’s part.
-The reasons for this were several; funded by the Goethe-Institut, German jazz musicians travelled to Brazil for the first time, and engaged with the music in situ.
+By contrast, 1965–1967 represents a new watershed in the German reception of Brazilian popular music, which also heralded a new approach to the bossa nova on Berendt’s part.
+The reasons for this were several; funded by the Goethe-Institut, German jazz musicians traveled to Brazil for the first time and engaged with the music in situ.
 Second, Brazilian popular music would be performed live in Germany in a new “documentary” context.
-Third, German-instigated recordings of Brazilian music would begin to be made, both in Germany, as well as in Brazil itself.
+Third, German-instigated recordings of Brazilian music would begin to be made, both in Germany and in Brazil itself.
 Finally, Stan Getz and the Teuto-Brazilian Astrud Gilberto would perform live at the Berlin Jazz Days.
-Berendt was actively involved in these activities, and had a vested interest in them, which doubtless had an impact on his discourse about Brazilian music and its appropriation, which now softened a little.
+Berendt was actively involved in these activities and had a vested interest in them, which doubtless had an impact on his discourse about Brazilian music and its appropriation, which now softened a little.

 Returning to the bossa: a model and a warning

-In 1966, Berendt was instrumental in the presentation of a troupe of Brazilian musicians and dancers at a range of locations in Germany, including at the Berlin Jazz Days, where it shared the bill with the Stan Getz Quartet and Astrud Gilberto.
-In Berlin, the “Folklore e Bossa Nova do Brasil” troupe and Getz’s group were supposed to demonstrate how jazz was capable of engaging with folklore, a guiding theme of the Jazz Days that year (Berendt 1966c).
-(In a moment I will return to this important theme, and the ideological freight Berendt invested in it.)
-Presenting Getz’s commercially successful quartet was also a function of Berendt’s desire, in increasingly polarised times, of presenting the “whole jazz” at the Jazz Days.
-Hence, Getz’s pop jazz would be a counterbalance for the more uncompromising free jazz that he was also presenting that year.
+In 1966, Berendt was instrumental in the presentation of a troupe of Brazilian musicians and dancers at a range of locations in Germany, including at the Berlin Jazz Days, where they shared the bill with the Stan Getz Quartet and Astrud Gilberto.
+In Berlin, the Folklore e Bossa Nova do Brasil troupe and Getz’s group were supposed to demonstrate how jazz was capable of engaging with folklore, a guiding theme of the Jazz Days that year.
+(Later in this chapter I return to this important theme and the ideological freight Berendt invested in it.)
+Presenting Getz’s commercially successful quartet was also a function of Berendt’s desire, in increasingly polarized times, of presenting the “whole jazz” at the Jazz Days.
+Thus, Getz’s pop jazz would be a counterbalance for the more uncompromising free jazz that he was also presenting that year.

-Horst Lippmann and Fritz Rau, two Frankfurt-based jazz enthusiasts who had recently diversified from organising jazz concerts to presenting a range of so-called “authentic folklore documentations” were responsible for mounting the “Folklore e Bossa Nova do Brasil” tour.
-Lippmann and Rau had commenced their “authentic documentations” of folk music and folklore in 1962 with an “American Folk Blues Festival” and continued with festivals of flamenco (1965-1970), and later “Musica Folklorica Argentina” (1967).
+Horst Lippmann and Fritz Rau, two Frankfurt-based jazz enthusiasts who had recently diversified from organizing jazz concerts to presenting a range of “authentic folklore documentations” were responsible for mounting the Folklore e Bossa Nova do Brasil tour.
+Lippmann and Rau had commenced their “authentic documentations” of folk music and folklore in 1962 with an American Folk Blues Festival and continued with festivals of flamenco (1965–1970) and Musica Folklorica Argentina (1967).
 Lippmann’s and Rau’s motivations were as multiple as Berendt’s.
-On the one hand, they wished to advocate for various types of music, that--like jazz--Germans misunderstood, undervalued, or were oblivious to.
-Hence they presented music that was a “precursor” to jazz (as in the “folk blues”), or that had artistic merit in its “authentic” form, or that was otherwise similar to “true” jazz.
+On one hand, they wanted to advocate for various types of music, that, like jazz, Germans misunderstood, undervalued, or were oblivious to.
+Therefore, they presented music that was a “precursor” to jazz (as in the “folk blues”) or that had artistic merit in its “authentic” form or was otherwise similar to “true” jazz.
 Their efforts were not without significance, including in Brazil.
-For example, the Brazilian daily, Jornal do Brasil, claimed that so representative a troupe as Folklore e Bossa Nova do Brasil had not yet been assembled even in Brazil (Berendt 1966b.
-See also Berendt 1966a).
+For example, the Brazilian daily Jornal do Brasil claimed that so representative a troupe as Folklore e Bossa Nova do Brasil had not yet been assembled even in Brazil.
 But if Lippmann’s and Rau’s motives were partly documentary and pedagogical, they were also commercial.
-At a time when the market for jazz was shrinking, they wished to capitalise on the emerging folk revival, which in Germany had a distinctively “international” hue given the way in which German Volksmusik had been instrumentalised under National Socialism (see e.g. Hurley 2009a, 94ff).
+At a time when the market for jazz was shrinking, they wanted to capitalize on the emerging folk revival, which in Germany had a distinctly “international” hue given the way in which German Volksmusik had been instrumentalized under National Socialism.